rj2704/90DaysOfDevOps/2023/Day03/README.md

 - Write a Shell Script to take user input, input from arguments and print the variables.
 - Write an Example of If else in Shell Scripting by comparing 2 numbers

-Was it difficult?

-- Post about it on LinkedIn and Let me know :)

 Article Reference: [Click here to read basic Linux Shell Scripting](https://devopscube.com/linux-shell-scripting-for-devops/)